INFORMSJoC/INFORMSJoC.github.io/InstructionsForAuthors.md

  * `LICENSE` should be a file containing the text of the license under which you intend to distribute the software and/or data.
-You must provide a license in order for the material to be used by others.
+You must provide a license in order for the material to be used legally by others.
 An open source license is preferred (see the list of approved licenses at [Open Source Initiative](https://opensource.org/licenses), and the license should allow free academic use at a minimum.
 Recommended licenses include the [MIT